fraiori0/rosbag_recorder/README.md

 ## Usage

 To start the recording_node from the terminal, use the accompanying launch file.
-The launch file take as arguments:
+The launch file takes as arguments:

 - a list of the topics to record;
 - the path to a folder in which to store the recordings;